swsnr/swsnr.de/_posts/2021-07-27-http-proxy-in-electron-flatpaks.md

 ---
-title: HTTP Proxy in Electron flatpaks
 tags: ["flatpak"]
 last_modified_at: 2021-07-27T09:55:41+00:00
-redirect_from: /http-proxy-in-electron-flatpaks/
 ---

+# HTTP Proxy in Electron flatpaks

 Some electron-based flatpaks (e.g. Mattermost, see <https://github.com/flathub/com.mattermost.Desktop/issues/23>) for some reason ignore Gnome’s HTTP proxy settings.
 In this case we can set the proxy directly inside the affected flatpak.